Research Assistant/Research Associate- Twigger Group (Fixed Term)

 The University has a responsibility to ensure that all employees are eligible to live and work in the UK.

-The University of Cambridge is a signatory to the San-Francisco Declaration on Research (Assessment DORA),and in recruitment or promotion evaluations will assess research on the basis of its merits rather than the journal or venue in which it is published.
-Applicants should not include Journal Impact Factors or uncontextualized metrics in their applications.
-For more information: https://www.biology.cam.ac.uk/files/dora.pdf
+The University of Cambridge is a signatory to the San-Francisco Declaration on Research (Assessment DORA) and in recruitment or promotion evaluations will assess research on the basis of its merits rather than the journal or venue in which it is published.
+Applicants should not include Journal Impact Factors or uncontextualised metrics in their applications.
+For more information: https://www.research-strategy.admin.cam.ac.uk/research-policy/DORA

 Click the 'Apply' button below to register an account with our recruitment system (if you have not already) and apply online.

-Informal enquiries can be sent to Professor Pellegrini: lp212@cam.ac.uk
+Informal enquiries are welcomed and can be directed to Professor Hollfelder: fh111@cam.ac.uk

-Please quote reference PH40154 on your application and in any correspondence about this vacancy.
+Please quote reference PH43695 on your application and in any correspondence about this vacancy.

 The University actively supports equality, diversity and inclusion and encourages applications from all sections of society.